 Is there anything important I need to know when receiving my vision blinds?

 Yes.
 Please always sign for vision blinds as ‘subject to inspection’ regardless of how things look from the outside.
 If there’s visible damage to any of the packages, sign for as ‘damaged’.
-Once you've accepted and signed for your vision blinds we cannot make a claim with the courier company for damages.
-Don’t panic, damage isn’t common, however in the event something is broken we're in a good position to claim against the courier company (if signed for as above) so you or I don't end up paying for damage caused by others.
+Once you've accepted and signed for your vision blinds we cannot make a claim with the courier company for any damages.
+Don’t panic, damage isn’t common, however in the event something is broken we're in a good position to claim against the courier company (if signed for as above).
+So you or I don't end up paying for damage caused by others.
 All vision blinds have been tested and leave the factory in perfect working condition.

 How many screws per vision blind bracket is best?